ginobilinie/medMetric/README.md

 Steps:
-1. Use computeMetric4iSeg.py to compute all the metrics you desire and store the results for each pair to a xml
+1. Use computeMetric4iSeg.py to compute all the metrics you desire and store the results for each pair to a xml.
 2. Use parseXML.py to parse all the generated xmls and generate a matrix.
 We store these matrics to npy file.
+3. Use drawFig.py to draw box-plot for each metric based on the different methods' performances on all the subjects.

 If you want to test the functions, you can use <a href='https://github.com/abseil/abseil-py'>absltest</a> to write a simple test unit.